 Looking for new ways to get your kids to eat breakfast or find that you simply don’t have time to give your kids the healthy breakfast you want to before rushing out the door to school?
 Breakfast has long been acknowledged as the most important meal of the day, but it is also the meal that we dedicated the smallest amount of time and effort to.
+When you’re busy getting the kids fed in the morning, it’s very easy to forget yourself.
+The thing is, there are so many breakfast options out there now that there really is no such thing as a lack of imagination for breakfast foods!
+From muesli and porridge from itsgrowli.com, to eating things like overnight oats and breakfast muffins, there are so many amazing options to help you to get through the morning feeling satisfied and full.

 The fact is that in most households in the UK, mornings can be a rush.
 Mums spend their mornings iron school uniforms, adding UK children’s labels to new clothes and equipment, persuading reluctant kids to clean their teeth, and generally cajoling everyone out the door.
 That doesn’t leave much time to cook a hot breakfast and sit down to a family meal!
 Luckily, we’re here to help.
 Here are some great healthy breakfast ideas for kids that even the busiest mum on the go can put together;